MedLeon/web-push-notification/packages/web-push-notification/README.md

-# Web Push notification - DONT USE YET
+# Web Push notification

 ## What is it?

 Web Push notification only work with two sides: A client (=Web App like React/Svelte/Astro/Vue...) and a server (=node server/cloudflare worker/deno/...).
-This library aims to simplify both sides.
+This library aims to drastically simplify both sides.

 The **client library** part...

 - works with every framework as long as you are using [vite](https://vitejs.dev) for your build
 - thus works with Svelte, React, Vue, Qwik, Astro or just with plain JS.
 - has a tiny footprint (<1kb)
-- caveat: does install a service worker that may interferes with your primary service worker (if you have one)
+- caveat: does install a service worker that may interferes with your primary service worker (if you have one).
+Further infos in the FAQ.

 The **server library** part...